 The arrival of HS2 in 2033 at Manchester Piccadilly is a great opportunity for new development, not only for the transformation of the station itself into a fully integrated transport hub, but also the surrounding areas.
 The once in a century opportunity to regenerate the area around the station will create a new mixed-use neighbourhood and include new offices, new homes and significant new public spaces.
-Greater Manchester's strategy has focused on four key areas, designed to support the economic growth potential of both HS2 and Northern Powerhouse Rail:
+Greater Manchester's strateav has focused on four key areas, designed to support the economic growth potential of both HS2 and Northern Powerhouse Rail:

-- · Station design and infrastructure.

-- Improved transport connectivity.
+- · Station design and infrastructure. - Improved transport connectivity.

-- Regeneration of land around the stations.

-- · Investment in people, skills and employability.

-Investment in HS2 will not only make Manchester Piccadilly one of the best connected and productive locations in the North, it is also estimated to create 40,000 new jobs, 13,000 new homes and close to a million square metres of commercial development in the area170.
-This could be further increased with the arrival of Northern Powerhouse Rail.
-Greater Manchester has developed the 'stops are just the start' Growth Strategy.
-This emphasises the importance for Manchester Piccadilly as a 'build it once and build it right' transport hub for the future; maximising the benefits at the same time as minimising the disruption.
+TfN will work with Partners to ensure the benefits of HS2 · Regeneration of land around the stations. continue to be realised where services continue North Investment in people, skills and employability. along the West Coast Main Line and East Coast Main Lines, including spurs of the mainline to destinations such Investment in HS2 will not only make Manchester Piccadilly as Chester, North Wales, and Stockport.
+This includes the one of the best connected and productive locations in delivery of comprehensive masterplans for stations at the North, it is also estimated to create 40,000 new jobs.
+Carlisle, Preston, Durham, Newcastle, and Darlington, and 13.000 new homes and close to a million square metres the potential split and joining of Scottish services in Carlisle, of commercial development in the area170.
+This could be as well as train service specifications that can deliver further increased with the arrival of Northern Powerhouse real benefit and better services across the North.
+TfN will Rail.
+Greater Manchester has developed the 'stops are just also seek to ensure that north of Wigan and York, where the start' Growth Strategy.
+This emphasises the importance release capacity has not been identified to date, steps for Manchester Piccadilly as a 'build it once and build it are taken to ensure there is sufficient capacity to serve HS2 right' transport hub for the future; maximising the benefits at and Northern Powerhouse Rail, but also improvements to the same time as minimising the disruption. other services and freight which will need to share train paths with HS2 services.